Running Reports

 Report Command Bar

-Run report - runs the report with the chosen settings.
+1. Run report - Run the report using the selected settings.

-Settings – Allows you to retrieve and use previously saved report settings.
+2. Settings - This allows you to save report settings, retrieve and use previously saved report settings, or restore the report settings to the default.

-Open New Report - opens a new report with default settings.
+3. Open New Report - Opens a new report with default settings.

-Print – Print to a printer with the Print Button.
+4. Print - Print to a printer with the Print button.

 General Tab